Pius Suter: Playing career

 Suter finished the 2019–20 season as the league's PostFinance Top Scorer with 53 points, including 30 goals, in 50 regular season games.
 He was also named MVP of the regular season.
 On 13 July 2020, Suter announced he was leaving the NL and the ZSC Lions, using his exit-clause in his contract in order to pursue his career in North America and the NHL.

 On 16 July 2020, Suter was signed as an undrafted free agent to a one-year, entry-level contract with the Chicago Blackhawks.
 With the 2020–21 North American season set to be delayed due to the ongoing COVID-19 pandemic, Suter remained in Switzerland and was loaned by the Blackhawks to return to ZSC Lions' affiliate, the GCK Lions of the Swiss League, on 9 September 2020.
 On 2 November, with the NHL future still uncertain, Suter officially returned to the ZSC Lions.

 On 20 December 2020, after making six appearances with the Lions, Suter was recalled from loan by the Blackhawks.
 Suter made his NHL debut with the Blackhawks on 13 January 2021 against the Tampa Bay Lightning.
 Suter scored his first NHL goal, as well as his first career hat trick, on 24 January against Jonathan Bernier of the Detroit Red Wings.
-He became the second player in franchise history to score each of his first three career NHL goals in the same game, joining Bill Kendall on 17 December, 1933.
+He became the second player in franchise history to score each of his first three career NHL goals in the same game, joining Bill Kendall on 17 December 1933.

 On 28 July 2021, the Detroit Red Wings signed Suter to a two-year contract.
-Appearing in all 82 regular season games during the 2021–22 NHL season, Suter recorded 15 goals and 21 assists in his first year with the Red Wings.
+Appearing in all 82 regular season games during the 2021–22 season, Suter recorded 15 goals and 21 assists in his first year with the Red Wings.

+On 11 August 2023, as an unrestricted free agent, Suter signed a two-year, $3.6 million contract with the Vancouver Canucks.

+On 2 July 2025, Suter signed a two-year, $8.25 million contract with the St. Louis Blues.